 Additionally, the University expects students to represent its mission, purpose, and identity, whether on or off campus, and reserves the right to address any action, attitude or lifestyle that is inconsistent with that responsibility.
 The following are examples of actions, attitudes, or lifestyles that are inconsistent with the University’s mission, purpose and identity: dishonesty, gambling, inappropriate language/gestures, improper use of internet, fighting, and violation of federal, state or local ordinances.

 Student Life personnel reserve certain rights to aid in the enforcement of University Regulations, including enforcing those regulations while students are enrolled at the University, while students are residing on campus, and/or while students are representing the University in any capacity, whether on or off campus.
+In addition, the University will cooperate with local authorities should a student be arrested for violating the law and reserves the right to discipline such a student according to University policies.

-Section 1: University Regulations related to Alcohol, Drugs, & Sexual Misconduct
+SECTION 1: University Regulations related to Alcohol, Drugs, & Sexual Misconduct

 Ohio Valley University strongly discourages the use of alcohol, especially in order to get drunk.
 The University prohibits students from using alcohol within existing legal parameters, and enforces its policy to the full extent that the law allows.